tomfa/notes.webutvikling.org/src/content/post/2015-01-06-nginx-on-webfaction/index.md

 ---
-title: 'Running Django with nginx (on webfaction)'
+title: "Running Django with nginx (on webfaction)"
 pubDate: 2015-01-06
 heroImage: /images/sporlab-XiZ7pRvCzro-unsplash.jpg
-tags: ['guide', apache, django, nginx, rant, webfaction]
+tags: ["guide", apache, django, nginx, rant, webfaction]
 ---

 ## Case:

-You're using **virtualenv **and have used **apache** with a config somewhat like [this](http://michal.karzynski.pl/blog/2013/09/14/django-in-virtualenv-on-webfactions-apache-with-mod-wsgi/ 'this').
+You're using **virtualenv **and have used **apache** with a config somewhat like [this](http://michal.karzynski.pl/blog/2013/09/14/django-in-virtualenv-on-webfactions-apache-with-mod-wsgi/ "this").

 **Problem: Apache 'goes to sleep'**